Skip to main content

 Human Tasks

-Displays all human tasks created by the process instance.
+Displays all human tasks created by the agent automation.

 • Completed task data can be viewed using View Data